 “We are increasingly recognizing that healthy aging is not just about avoiding disease, but it’s also about maintaining active engagement in life,” says Dr. Ashwin Kotwal, assistant professor of medicine in geriatrics at the University of California San Francisco and member of the American Geriatrics Society (AGS).
 “Prioritizing social well-being among seniors can not only help their health, but it can help the well-being of those around them, too,” Kotwal says.

 Many senior living communities emphasize social engagement and offer activities that cater to a variety of interests.
-Learn more about the social needs of seniors, the benefits of social interaction, and how the right senior living community can help your loved one avoid isolation while staying social and engaged.
+Continue reading to learn about the importance of socialization for seniors, the benefits of social interaction, and how the right senior living community can help your elderly loved one stay socially engaged and avoid isolation.

 Senior isolation can be dangerous, both physically and mentally.
-Studies show humans are naturally social creatures who thrive in secure, safe, and social surroundings.
-Social disconnection can actually cause the body pain the same way hunger or thirst can.
-The human body can yearn for social connection the same way it does for food or water because it’s necessary to the survival of genes, according to a study published by the University of Chicago.
+It can be caused by living alone, decreased mobility, loss of a loved one, and chronic illness.[01,02] Because humans are naturally social creatures, social disconnection can actually cause the body pain the same way hunger or thirst can.[03]
+The human body can yearn for social connection the same way it does for food or water because it’s necessary to the survival of genes, according to a study published by the University of Chicago.[04]

 The benefits of social interaction in the elderly include: